-As a Tier 4 (General) student, the Visa Support Team is obliged to report your course withdrawal and / or exclusion to the UK Visas and Immigration (UKVI).
+As a Tier 4 (General) student, the International Student Support & UKVI Compliance team is obliged to report your course withdrawal and / or exclusion to the UK Visas and Immigration (UKVI).
 They will send you an email to confirm this.
 The UKVI will then usually make a decision to curtail (cut short) your visa.
 They will write to you to inform you of this decision and you will normally be given 60 days from the date of the decision to curtail to leave the UK although sometimes students are required to leave immediately.

 If you have been withdrawn and you wish to resume your studies in future, you may be required to re-apply for admission as a new applicant.
 You will also be required to pay any outstanding tuition fees.

-If you are facing financial difficulty it is important that you speak to the International Student Adviser in the International Office as well as the Visa Support Team for further advice.
+If you are facing financial difficulty it is important that you speak to the International Student Adviser as well as the International Student Support & UKVI Compliance team for further advice.
 You should also consider taking a break from studies (suspension of study).

 Completing your course early

-If you finish your studies earlier than the course end date stipulated on your CAS, the Visa Support Team is obliged to report this early completion to the UK Visas and Immigration (UKVI).
+If you finish your studies earlier than the course end date stipulated on your CAS, the International Student Support & UKVI Compliance team is obliged to report this early completion to the UK Visas and Immigration (UKVI).
 Depending on the amount of time left on your current visa, the UKVI may then decide to cut short your visa.
 You will normally be required to leave the UK within 60 days of the decision to curtail your visa.

 Changing to part-time or extramural study

 You cannot undertake part-time study on a Tier 4 (General) student visa.
 If you are in the UK on a Tier 4 (General) student visa studying a full time course and wish to change your registration to part / time or extramural, you should discuss this with your Faculty in the first instance.
-Once your mode of study has formally changed to part-time / extramural, the Visa Support Team will be obliged to report this early completion to the UK Visas and Immigration (UKVI) who will curtail (cancel) your visa.
+Once your mode of study has formally changed to part-time / extramural, the International Student Support & UKVI Compliance team will be obliged to report this early completion to the UK Visas and Immigration (UKVI) who will curtail (cancel) your visa.

 As a part-time or extramural student you may be able to come to the UK as a Student Visitor for a maximum period of six months.